 Deciding which variety of vegetables to grow can prove to be challenging.
 Here are our top 10 veg to grow, we hope this gives you some inspiration for the growing season!

 1. It’s got to be a Tomato

 A versatile vegetable that looks good in the flower border as well as the vegetable patch.
 Beetroot is packed with nutrients and is delicious to eat.
-My favourites to grow are Gourmet Mix (image on left), which gives a range of flavour and colours, to the garden and plate.
+My favourites to grow are Gourmet Mix (pictured), which gives a range of flavour and colours, to the garden and plate.
 Alexis is also one of my favourite, producing beetroot of a long cylindrical shape which makes slicing an easier task.

 3. Pepper Cardinal

 The pepper Cardinal is a sweet block shaped pepper, which ripens from deep purple to bright red.
 Unripe purple peppers, which taste similar to a green standard pepper, brings extra colour to a salad.
 They are easy to grow and look pretty in containers on the patio.